psaikido/hugle.uk/pages/suttas/sn/70-delight.md

 title: "SN 1.4.8 Nandana Sutta: Delight"
 ---

-Mara, the 'evil one', says that a person's delight comes from their acquisitions.
-If they have children or cattle they delight in them.
+Mara, the 'evil one', says "One who has children delights in children.
+One with cattle delights in cattle.
+Acquisitions truly are a person's delight.
+Without acquisitions one does not delight."

-The Buddha replies that a person grieves over their acquisitions.
-They grieve over their children or cattle.
-A person with no acquisitions has nothing to grieve over.
+The Buddha replies "One who has children sorrows over children.
+One with cattle sorrows over cattle.
+Acquisitions truly are a person's sorrow.
+Without acquisitions one does not sorrow."

 [Full text](https://accesstoinsight.org/tipitaka/sn/sn04/sn04.008.than.html)